rohitsub11/behavioral_cloning/README.md

 **UPDATE I changed the model activations from relu to elu().**

 Dropout seems to be necessary to prevent the model from overfitting.
 I observed that a dropouts of .2 and .5 worked best through guess and check methodology and guidance from UDACITY as well as COMMA.AI.

+The model was trained using keras generator with batch size of 32 for 10epochs with adam optimizer at a learning rate of 0.001.
+The training was split into training and validation data using an 80-20 split.
+I used an Epoch size of 10 since beyond that the validation loss was not decreasing significantly.
+The model was trained with 20000 samples per epoch and validated with 3000 samples using a fit generator to prevent the training data from being stored on memory.

+I did not change the Nvidia mode much except for adding dropouts after the final convolution layer and the 1st fully connected layer to prevent overfitting.
+My loss was extermely low before adding dropout and the car would sometimes go out of the track.
+My main effort was with image processing to improve the accuracy of the car staying on track.
+The model by itself was effective from the very begining.

 ## Image processing ##